machinereading/mobile-kbox/README.md

 2. After that, you can access mobile K-Box by referring to the variable `GlobalVariable.kbox`.
 3. For example, if you want to query on mobile K-Box, just call the API `GlobalVariable.kbox.sparqlQuery("your SPARQL query")`.
 4. There are also other APIs for manipulating mobile K-Box, e.g., `kbox.syncDb(...)`, `kbox.populateDb(...)`, and so on.
-5. If you want to know more details about APIs for mobile K-Box, please refer to the documentation of mobile K-Box: https://docs.google.com/document/d/1frKds01a8duU6OgHzpOtNCKpai-fMeojO7NZB_LB0Ls/edit?usp=sharing.
+5. If you want to know more details about APIs of mobile K-Box, please refer to the documentation of mobile K-Box: https://docs.google.com/document/d/1frKds01a8duU6OgHzpOtNCKpai-fMeojO7NZB_LB0Ls/edit?usp=sharing.

 ## Licenses
 * `CC BY-NC-SA` [Attribution-NonCommercial-ShareAlike](https://creativecommons.org/licenses/by-nc-sa/2.0/)